 Image reproduced courtesy of Bryan Talbot.

 There is a striking statue of the Worm inside the Lambton Worm pub, and also a modern interpretation of this dragon in the children’s playground at Seaburn.
 The story of the Lambton Worm has been retold many times, such as Bram Stoker’s (1911) The Lair of the White Worm, and Thomas Pynchons’ (1997) Mason and Dixon, as well as Bryan Talbot’s (2007) Alice in Sunderland The legend was set to music by C.M.
 Leumane in 1867, and is very much part of the oral tradition of the area.
 The fact it is written in a Tyneside dialect rather than Wearside is usually explained by the fact the pantomine Leumane composed this for was performed in a Newcastle theatre.
 You can read the ballad here.
-You can hear an annotated version of the song here:
+The song is written in ‘Geordie’ dialect.
+You can find out more about the North East’s regional dialects based on research by Sunderland academic, Dr Michael Pearce, here, and you can hear an annotated version of the song below:

 Penshaw Hill mentioned in the ballad of the Lambton Worm is the site of Penshaw Monunent, or the Earl of Durham’s Monument, a folly that was built in 1844 in honour of John George Lambton (1792-1840), first Early of Durham, and first Governor of the Province of Canada.
 The Doric Hexastyle temple is a half-scale model of the Temple of Hepheastus in Athens.
 Its position 136 metres above sea level makes it a distinctive landmark and one which many Wearsiders regard as being a symbol of ‘home’.
 The site was given to the National Trust in 1936 and, during the summer, visitors can climb the steps inside one of the columns to gain a panoramic view of the area from the top.